pablodecm/phd_thesis/src/102_chapter_2.md

 $$ {#eq:antikt_distance}
 where $\Delta R_{ij}^2$ is the $\eta-\phi$ plane distance as defined in Section [-@sec:exp_geom],  $p_{Ti}^{2a}$ and $p_{Tj}^{2a}$
-are the transverse momenta of each jet, $R$ is the size parameter and $a=-1$ for the $\textrm{anti-k}_T$ algorithm.
+are the transverse momenta of each jet, $R$ is the size parameter, and $a=-1$ for the $\textrm{anti-k}_T$ algorithm.
 The algorithm starts by computing all distances $d_{ij}$ and $d_{iB}$ for all initial candidates, which are placed in a list.
-If the minimum corresponds to given distance between two candidates $d_{ij}$ then both candidates are removed from the candidate list and group together by summing their four momenta forming a composite object, which is in turn
+If the minimum corresponds to a given distance between two candidates $d_{ij}$ then both candidates are removed from the candidate list and group together by summing their four momenta forming a composite object, which is in turn